15 Japanese Historical Figures to Know for Your Japanese Holiday

 Also referred to as Prince Umayado (厩戸皇子) or Prince Kamitsumiya (上宮皇子), Prince Shōtoku was a semi-legendary regent during the Asuka Era of Japanese History and the one name you must know when visiting the Nara region.
 A skilled politician as well as a devoted Buddhist, the prince is credited with the successful establishment of a centralized government in Japan as well as the founding of Japanese Buddhism.
-According to some historical records, he was also the first to use the name Nihon, which means the Land of the Rising Sun.
+According to some historical records, Shōtoku was also the first to use the name Nihon, which means the Land of the Rising Sun.
 This supposedly happened during his correspondences with Chinese Emperor Sui Yang Di.
 All these contribute to the prince regent today being one of the most venerated Japanese historical figures.
-There are 28 temples in Japan associated with the beloved prince, many of which are in the Asuka region of Nara Prefecture.
-Many educational institutions in the country are also named in his honor.
+In the Asuka region of Nara Prefecture, there are no less than 28 temples associated with him.
+Many educational institutions in the country are also named after the prince.

 Tourist Attractions Associated With Prince Shōtoku:

 - Yumedono in Hōryū-Ji, Nara Prefecture.
 The hall was built to assuage Prince Shōtoku’s spirit.